GrissomErick/Bamazon/README.md

  UNC Coding Boot Camp - Bamazon - Assignment #10 (MySQL)
  <p></p>

-**Project Description** - Bamazon is Amazon-like storefront terminal console application that can take orders from a customer, display the order total, display depleted stock and resupply the inventory using a separate management terminal console application.
+Bamazon is Amazon-like console application that uses a terminal storefront for its interface.
+Bamazon consists of three separate applications designed with user specific features.
+Using the customer application the user can purchase storefront items, display total(s) based upon quantity ordered.
+The customer application will also decrease store inventory based upon each customer purchase.

+The Bamazon manager version of the program displays the terminal storefront, allows the manager to view products for sale, view low inventory, add/ resupply inventory items, and add new products.

+The supervisor version allows the supervisor to view sales by department, and create new department(s).

 **Bonus** - Used the [cli-table](https://www.npmjs.com/package/cli-table) npm package to format the terminal console table outputs

 ## Direct Screen Capture GIF Links
 The homework submission guide outlines animated screenshots or video is required to submit this homework assignment.
-I have included direct links below and well as embedded GIF images within the individual application Readme files.
+I have included direct links below and embedded GIF images within the individual application Readme files.

 * <a href="http://s3.amazonaws.com/ewg.uncbc/Bamazon/BamazonCustomer.gif" target="_blank">Bamazon Customer GIF</a>
 * <a href="http://s3.amazonaws.com/ewg.uncbc/Bamazon/BamazonManager.gif" target="_blank">Bamazon Manager GIF</a>